adzai/restaurateur-tui/README.md

 * Apply various filters to your searches such as cuisines, vegetarian, vegan, price range etc.
 * Adapts display on terminal resizing

+## User manual

+You can navigate the TUI via keyboard controls.
+If you are unsure of the controls, you can press '?' at any point, which will bring up the keybinds.

+If you want to reload your page to either reload new content after changing your filter preferences or because of a visual bug, you can pres 'r' at any time.

+On the bottom of your screen there is a small status line explaining what is happening on the screen.

+To quit the current window (go back) you can press 'q' or 'esc'.

+### Main menu

+All of the keyboard shortcuts are highlighted in yellow and underlined.
+If you press the highlighted key (upper or lower case) the described action will take place.

+If you press 'f', a list with filters will appear.
+Those are the options you can toggle on or off (highlighted by changing the color to red) which will be applied to your restaurant search.
+You can toggle the filters by pressing 'o' or 'enter'.
+If there are subfilters behind the selected filter, like 'Cuisines', you will enter the cuisines filter where you can toggle the individual items.

+By pressing 's' you can toggle between searching based on a name, or based on an address.
+If you'd like to type in the name or address, you'll have to enter insert mode by pressing 'i'.
+After you are done typing, you can press 'enter' to submit the search or 'esc' to abort.

+To search for restaurants around Prague college with currently applied filters, press 'p'.
+You can do the same for all restaurants around Prague by pressing 'a'.

+### Menus

+Once you are in a menu, you can scroll through the items with 'j' and 'k' or with your arrow keys.
+To open a selected item, press 'o' or 'enter' and additional content will be displayed, if there's any.
+If you see '...' at the end of the line, it means that the text had to be truncated to fit on the line.
+You can display the rest by pressing 'o' or 'enter'.
+If you see '...' after resizing and the text didn't expand back to original, press 'r' to reload.
+When in the restaurants scroll menu, you can apply/remove filters by pressing 'f' and reload the restaurants based on new preferences by pressing 'r'.

 ## Disclaimers